seanslma/maki/DevOps/Docker/Add.md

 because Docker uses layer caching: all previous layers are still present in the image.
 That means the secret ends up in one of the image’s layers, even if you delete it in a later layer.

-## copy install and then delete the copied files
+## multistage build: copy install and then delete the copied files
 https://rabbithole.wwwdotorg.org/2021/03/02/1-avoiding-docker-add-copy-layers.html

 Docker `buildkit` added a `--mount` option to the RUN statement.